 So called development cannot be achieved in a way that is equitable if it is based solely on a capitalist model of success.
 We think of money as a facilitator rather than a goal and of busyness for the sake of it as an obstacle to real change.

-In that spirit we want to be clear that we need resources to run this community and invite you to contribute them however our goal is not the funds we accumulate but the change we are able to use them to create as we develop this community in to a space which nurtures ideas about how to do things differently.
+In that spirit we want to be clear that we need resources to run this community and that's why there is a cost to join us however our goal is not the funds we accumulate but the change we are able to use them to create as we develop this community into a space which nurtures ideas about how to do things differently.

 That doesn't mean we don't pay ourselves.
 We do.
 But we strive to do so in a way that honours our values, including our value of care for ourselves.

-In our community we hold core values of love, justice, care for self and positive community.
+In our community, we hold core values of equity, care for self and one another and positive community.

 We think of this this work as being both Personal and Political.